First Day of School

 Summer Schedule Change Instructions

-Step 1: Status and Availability of Classes
+Step 1: Review Class Availability

 Step 2: Make an Appointment